The History of the Borgel WatchCopyright © Notice

 Note another new address; 10 Rue des Pecheries (The Street to the Fisheries, or to the fishing wharfs on the banks of the river Rhone).
 The business has moved again, from the Rue de St-Jean to the Rue des Pecheries.
 Again, this was presumably due to the expansion of trade requiring larger workshops, but I don't yet know when this occurred.
-The Rue des Pecheries is even further from the centre of Geneva, on the opposite bank of the river Rhone, and therefore presumably a more commercial/industrial district.
+The Rue des Pecheries is even further from the centre of Geneva, on the opposite bank of the river Rhone, and is a more commercial/industrial district.
 Several watch companies had factories in the Rue des Pecheries, including Patek Philippe.

 (© Rick Reanier/Jochen Hemmleb)

 George Mallory's watch: a Borgel on Mount Everest